How to treat methadone addiction

 Underlying mental problems that result in addictive behaviors are crucial to treating methadone addiction.
 A psychotherapist can work with the methadone addict to replace harmful behaviors with healthy ones, helping to build skills to cope with stress and improve interpersonal relationships.
 They will guide the addict towards more constructive activities by incentivizing behavioral change.
 Teaching skills to resist drug use, improving problem solving capabilities and creating effective coping mechanisms for stress are also part of treatment for methadone addiction.
 Individual therapy, group therapy, or family therapy may be advised as appropriate.

-Treatment for methadone addiction
+8 resources for methadone addiction help

 So where can you find treatment for methadone addiction?
 Following is a list of suggested starting points.
 If you have other suggestions, please leave them in the comments section below.